Kiran-M-P/superheroesVSupervillains/README.md

 # superheroesVSupervillains
 ### A small fun project to getting started with node and npm
-prints out random superhero vs supervillain string
+prints out random "superhero vs supervillain" string